Find technical information about the VAT reverse charge if you buy or sell building and construction services.

 - customer, or its representatives, agrees that the work has been carried out or certifies payment for the value of works carried out to date

-5. How the domestic reverse charge will affect you
+Making errors with the domestic reverse charge

 HMRC officers may assess for errors during the light touch period, but penalties will only be considered if you are deliberately taking advantage of the measure by not accounting for it correctly.

-6. Changes to cash flow and monthly returns
+Impact on cash flow and monthly returns

 You can apply to move to monthly returns using your online VAT account.